 Idea from Kadrush: "Make every civilian ship obsolete at game start."

 Using this idea, and by not creating a new design, you can prevent the AI from building new civilian ships until you have acquired the strategic resources you need.
+Or at least optimized the design to your liking.

 You don't have to pay credits for civilian ships, but they do use your resources.
 This means that if you go around colonizing like crazy, your Spaceport will breeze through a lot of resources building all those civilian ships.
 Keep this in mind when colonizing.
 If you do decide to colonize, then that's also a good time to see if you can do some upgrades on the freighters, passenger ship, etc. Mark the old design obsolete and then the new design will be used when your colony ship reaches the planet.
 With the Shadows expansion I find my private ships now update themselves on their next visit to the spaceport, so that's excellent.
 The main upgrades to look at for civilian ships are more efficient reactors, faster and/or more efficient hyperdrives, and faster cruise speed and/or more efficient engines.
 Note the Ion Engines have more efficient cruise speeds than the Proton Thrusters until they reach level 2 ("Enhanced Engines" on the tech tree).
 Better shields never hurt if you have them when you do the upgrade.
 I usually remove the weapon from the Small Freighter.